 1050 First Street, NE,5th Floor

-At Hands on Dental Assistant Training, LLC., we believe that student and staff should always conduct themselves in a professional manner.
+Hands on Dental Assistant Training, LLC., believe that student and staff should always conduct themselves in a professional manner.
 This means coming to class with their materials, wearing scrubs, hair pulled back if applicable and avoiding the use of alcohol and/or illegal drugs in the learning environment.
 If a student violates any of this, they will receive a warning, up to 2.
 After that, they may be put on a week’s probation and/or terminated from the program.
 It is up to the discretion of the Director.

 Any conflict or disagreements should be directly addressed by the students with the person involved along the written document which records the communication and complaint.
 However, if there is no satisfactory resolution met, the student will have the right to see the school director by setting an appointment.
 The complaint and communication records are required to be compiled in writing and documented in the student file.
 To arrive at a satisfactory resolution, every attempt of concession will be made.
 If, with such efforts of institution intervention, the complaint can’t still be resolved or the student still believes that the issue has not yet been satisfactorily resolved, then he/she may contact:

 We care about our students and want to ensure they are getting the highest quality education.
 In order to make sure of this, students are asked to fill out a course evaluation at the end of their course to get feedback and to make sure they feel they are getting the education they deserve.
 The evaluations are anonymous and taken very seriously.
-We make sure our Instructors attend continuing education classes frequently to stay up to date in the Dental Health care field and in education.
+We make sure our Instructors attend continuing education classes frequently to stay up to date in the Dental Health care field.

 Office of Proprietary Schools